catalyst/developing-with-cwp/slides/docs/02_SiteProjectStructure.md

 ### Folder structure: app
-* We will be spending a lot of time in this directory in this course, this is where you create new page types, can create dataobjects (which we will cover later) and other things
+* We will be spending a lot of time in this directory in this course.
+This is where you create new page types, DataObjects (which we will cover later), and other things
-* The templates for these pages which control how they look and what is displayed to the user are created under the themes folder which we will take more of a look at in the next lesson
+* The templates for these pages, which control how they look and what is displayed to the user, are created under the themes folder which we will take more of a look at in the next lesson

 ### Folder structure: app